Kentico/xperience-by-kentico-shopify/README.md

 ## Screenshots

-![Products in content hub](./images/screenshots/products_content_hub.jpg "Products in content hub")
+![Products in content hub](./images/screenshots/products_content_hub.jpg "Products in content hub") &nbsp;
-![Product detail page](./images/screenshots/product_detail_page.png "Product detail page")
+![Product detail page](./images/screenshots/product_detail_page.png "Product detail page") &nbsp;
 ![Shopping cart page](./images/screenshots/shopping_cart_page.png "Shopping cart page")

 ## Library Version Matrix

-Summary of libraries which are supported by the following versions Xperince by Kentico
+Summary of libraries (NuGet packages) used by this integration and their Xperience by Kentico version requirements.
+To use this integration, your Xperience project must be upgraded to at least the highest version listed.

 | Library                            | Xperience by Kentico Version | Library Version |
 |----------------------------------- |------------------------------| --------------- |